 Both brother and sister were transported to North Fulton Hospital in Roswell for medical care.
 It was last reported that they were both in stable condition.
 Police said that neither drugs nor alcohol seems to be contributing factors in this crash.
 However, Sgt.
 Shelton said that Edward Donald Anderson will be charged with the following charges:

 - Driving too fast for conditions

 - Failure to maintain lane

-The Law Offices of Shane Smith wishes the Andersons a full and fast recovery and reminds drivers to wear their seat belts and to drive the speed limit to stay safe.
+Shane Smith Law wishes the Andersons a full and fast recovery and reminds drivers to wear their seat belts and to drive the speed limit to stay safe.